Clever (musician)

 Joshua Tyler Huie (born July 8, 1985), known professionally as Clever, is an American rapper, singer, and songwriter.
-He has been a featured artist on Billboard charting singles by Justin Bieber, Post Malone, and Juice WRLD and has recorded with Chris Brown, Snoop Dogg, Lil Wayne, and Lil Baby, among others.
-He toured with Juice WRLD on the "Death Race for Love" tour and has performed at Lollapalooza, Rolling Loud, Firefly, and others.
-In 2021, Huie's debut studio album, "Crazy," was released, which received favorable reviews.
-As of March, 2024, he had over 650 million streams on Spotify.
+He gained recognition for his guest appearance on Juice Wrld's 2019 song "Ring Ring".
+He toured with Juice WRLD on the latter's "Death Race for Love" tour and has performed at Lollapalooza, Rolling Loud, Firefly.
+He has also recorded songs with several artists including Chris Brown, Snoop Dogg, Lil Wayne, Polo G, Rylo Rodriguez, NLE Choppa, Diplo, Rich Homie Quan, and Lil Baby among others.
+He signed with Post Malone's Posty Co. and Lil Bibby's Grade A Productions, in a joint venture with Republic Records to release his debut studio album, Crazy (2021), which failed to chart.
+By March 2024, he had over 650 million streams on Spotify.

 Early life

-Joshua Tyler Huie was born in Gadsden, Alabama, on July 8, 1985.
+Joshua Tyler Huie was born in Gadsden, Alabama.
 He began writing poetry at 11 years old and transitioned into writing hip-hop music at 13 years old.
 He attended Emma Sansom High School where he excelled in sports and had planned on pursuing baseball professionally but turned down several college baseball scholarship offers after deciding to pursue a music career.
 He started battle rapping locally at 14 years of age and at 16 he was part of a radio segment where he would freestyle battle callers live on the air.
 Huie cites Jay Z and Led Zeppelin as musical influences.

 His stage name was derived from a battle rap when he was 14 years old.
 While "battling," a win often is referred to as a "W," and a loss as an "L." His stage name, "Clever," originated from a lyric he used, "You can call me Clever, because I won't 'C' an 'L,' ever."